banner image

 Amendments to the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (Codes SEPP) allow a range of low impact works to be carried out as exempt development.

-For more information on works that can be carried out without Council approval, please contact the Bushfire Response Advice Line:
+For more information on works that you can carry out without Council approval, contact the Bushfire Response Advice Line:

 Temporary accommodation

-Amendments to the Local Government (Manufactured Homes Estates, Caravan Parks, Camping Grounds and Moveable Dwellings) Amendment (Bush Fire Response) Regulation 2020 (Local Government Regulation) will assist in the provision of emergency accommodation for people affected by bushfires.
+The Local Government (Manufactured Home Estates, Caravan Parks, Camping Grounds and Moveable Dwellings) Regulation 2021 (Local Government Regulation) provides options to help people who need emergency accommodation because of bushfires.

 The Bushfire Housing Assistance Service provides help with: